AF1nd/neuwork-transformer/README.md

-# AST transformer for @rbxts/femuwu
+# AST transformer for neuwork

 Add to your ```tsconfig.json``` these lines: